BackupTheBerlios/wpdojoloader-svn/trunk/WpDojoLoader/readme.txt

 4. Editor with plugin

 == Changelog ==

+= 0.0.4 =
+* switched to dojo 1.4.0
+* xml to html translation now with xsl (check the wpdojoloader.xsl)

 = 0.0.3 =
 * added a plugin for the editor in wordpress so that you can easy insert xml templates for the widgets